Historical Background Bibliography

 - Aligica, Paul Dragos, and Peter Boettke.
 2010.
 “The Social Philosophies of Ostroms’ Institutionalism.”
 Working Paper no. 10–19.
 Fairfax, VA: George Mason University, Mercatus Center.

 - Cole, Daniel, and Michael McGinnis, eds.
-Forthcoming.
-Elinor Ostrom and the Bloomington School of Political Economy: A Compendium of Key Statements, Collaborations, and Reactions [Vol. 1, Polycentricity; Vol. 2, Resource Governance; Vol. 3, Frameworks and Methods; Vol. 4, Policy Analysis] (Lexington Books).
+2015.
+Elinor Ostrom and the Bloomington School of Political Economy: Volume 1, Polycentricity in Public Administration and Political Science (Lexington Books).

 - “Elinor Ostrom: An Uncommon Colleague” and “A Common Interest” (Burney Fischer & Elinor Ostrom), SPEA magazine (Spring 2010): 4–7; 8–10.